How to File Professional Tax Return Online?

 • Income tax exemption on relocation allowance

-• Health club facility provided by employer
+• Dedication for Donations (Section 80G)The health club facility provided by the employer

-• Gifts or vouchers provided by employer
+• Gifts or vouchers provided by the employer

 • Tax treatment based on Notice Pay and Joining Bonus

-• Cab Facility transport provided by employer
+• Cab Facility transport provided by the employer

 • Additional Deduction on Home Loan interest as per Section 80EE and Section 80TTA